ascourtas/smoke-detection/README.md

 `docker run -it -p 9000:9000 <desired_name_of_image>`

+To run the container, and be able to save changes made to the Jupyter notebook:

+`docker run -it -p 9000:9000 -v <local_project_path>/smoke-detection/src:/userdata/kerasData <desired_container_name>`

 The choice of ports (in this case, 9000) is arbitrary, replace it with whatever ports you have open.